MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remove-a-server-from-a-farm-in-sharepoint-server-2016.md

 ---
-title: "Remove a server from a farm in SharePoint Servers 2016 or 2019" ms.reviewer: ms.author: serdars
+title: "Remove a server from a farm in SharePoint Servers 2016, 2019 and Subscription Edition" ms.reviewer: ms.author: serdars
 author: SerdarSoysal